bjasperson/shutter_optimization/README.md

-Pixel optimization with random pixel inputs
+Shutter optimization code and datasets.

 #Python modules
 - image_creation.py: generates random image designs for data generation.
 Also can create checkerboard pattern and simulated results for full images.